KrypticHash/MacARoo/README.md

 - **Backup & Restore**: Don't lose your original MAC address.
 We've got your back! 🛡️
 - **Emoji Magic**: Add a touch of whimsy to your MAC address.
 Who said tech can't be fun? 🦄✨

-## Installation 🚀

-1. Clone the MacARoo repository: `git clone https://github.com/yourusername/MacARoo.git`
-2. Navigate to the MacARoo directory: `cd MacARoo`
-3. Run the installation script: `./install.sh`
-4. Follow the on-screen prompts.
-MacARoo will get cozy on your system. ☕

 ## Usage 🛠️

 Follow the steps below to use the MAC Address Changer Script: